jessica-taylor/gigascaling/README.md

 ## Concrete algorithms

-We have developed 2 concrete algorithms using the supermajority of random set method:
+The main algorithm we are developing is [Erasure Coded Sharding](./available_sharding/ErasureCodedSharding.pdf), which uses a combination of zk-SNARKs, Reed Solomon codes, and signatures by a supermajority of verifiers to ensure validity and data availability even in the face of bribery.

-1. The [Inductive Consensus Tree Protocol](http://ictp.io), a method that constructs a Merkle Patricia tree in each new block.
+A previous algorithm is the [Inductive Consensus Tree Protocol](http://ictp.io), a method that uses signatures of a supermajority of a random set of verifiers for ensuring validity, and constructs a new Merkle Patricia tree of account states in each new block.
-2. [Small World Sharding](./small_world_sharding/small_world_sharding.pdf), a method that breaks the blockchain into multiple shards that reference each other.

-We are currently focusing more on Small World Sharding due to its simplicity, its lower transaction confirmation time, and its lack of a single point of failure.

 # Contact